ManojPrabhakar-dev/Career-Path/source/csharp_concepts_Level1.rst

 int[][] jArray1 = new int[2][]; // can include two single-dimensional arrays
 int[][,] jArray2 = new int[3][,]; // can include three two-dimensional arrays

+******
+struct
+******

+Struct is the **value type** data type that represents data structures.
+It can contain a parameterized constructor, static constructor, constants, fields, methods, properties, indexers, operators, events, and nested types.

+Struct can be used to hold small data values that do not require inheritance, e.g. coordinate points, key-value pairs, and complex data structure.

+A structure is declared using **struct** keyword.
+The default modifier is internal for the struct and its members.

+struct Coordinate
+{
+    public int x;
+    public int y;
+}

+//A struct object can be created with or without the new operator, same as primitive type variables.

+Coordinate point = new Coordinate();  //calls default constructor and assign values Console.WriteLine(point.x); //output: 0
+Console.WriteLine(point.y); //output: 0

+Coordinate point;
+Console.Write(point.x); // Compile time error -> if created without new, need to initialize value before accessing them

+point.x = 10;
+point.y = 20;
+Console.Write(point.x); //output: 10
+Console.Write(point.y); //output: 20

+* struct is a value type, so it is faster than a class object.

+* Use struct whenever you *want to just store the data*.
+Generally, structs are good for game programming.

+* It is easier to transfer a class object than a struct.
+So do not use struct when you are passing data across other classes.

+* struct *cannot inherit* another structure or class, and it cannot be the base of a class.

+* struct members cannot be specified as *abstract, sealed, virtual, or protected*.

+****
+Enum
+****

+An enum (or enumeration type) is used to assign constant names to a group of integer values.
+It makes constant values more readable and can be used to access array/list index using enum items instead of 0,1 etc.

+enum Categories
+{
+    Electronics = 0,
+    Food = 1,
+    Automotive = 2
+}

+The enum can be of any numeric data type such as byte, sbyte, short, ushort, int, uint, long, or ulong.
+However, an enum cannot be a string type.

+Specify the type after enum name as : type

+//byte Enum

+enum Categories: byte
+{
+    Electronics = 1,
+    Food = 5,
+    Automotive = 6
+}

+**************
+String Builder
+**************

+**string type** is *immutable*.
+It means a string cannot be changed once created.

+For example, a new string, "Hello World!" will occupy a memory space on the heap.
+Now, by changing the initial string "Hello World!" to "Hello World! from Tutorials Teacher" will create a *new string object on the memory heap* instead of modifying an original string at the same memory address.

+This behavior would hinder the performance if the original string changed multiple times by replacing, appending, removing, or inserting new strings in the original string.

+**StringBuilder** doesn't create a new object in the memory but dynamically expands memory to accommodate the modified string

+StringBuilder sb = new StringBuilder(); //string will be appended later
+//or
+StringBuilder sb = new StringBuilder("Hello World!");

+you can also specify the maximum capacity of the StringBuilder object using overloaded constructors

+StringBuilder sb = new StringBuilder(50); //string will be appended later
+//or
+StringBuilder sb = new StringBuilder("Hello World!", 50);

+C# allocates a maximum of 50 spaces sequentially on the memory heap.
+This capacity will automatically be doubled once it reaches the specified capacity

+**Points to Remember :**

+* StringBuilder is mutable.

+* StringBuilder performs faster than string when appending multiple string values.

+* Use StringBuilder when you need to append more than three or four strings.

+* Use the Append() method to add or append strings to the StringBuilder object.

+* Use the ToString() method to retrieve a string from the StringBuilder object.

+*************
+Partial Class
+*************

+Partial Class provides ability to implement the functionality of a single class into multiple files and all these files are combined into a single class file when the application is compiled.
+A partial class is created by using a **partial** keyword.

+This keyword is also useful to split the functionality of methods, interfaces, or structure into multiple files.

+**Advantages :**

+* With the help of partial class multiple developers can work simultaneously on the same class in different files.

+* With the help of partial class concept you can split the UI of design code and the business logic code to read and understand the code.

+* You can also maintain your application in an efficient manner by compressing large classes into small ones.

+******
+Static
+******

+static means something which cannot be instantiated.
+You cannot create an object of a static class and cannot access static members using an object.

+C# classes, variables, methods, properties, operators, events, and constructors can be defined as static using the static modifier keyword.

+**Static Class**

+* Static classes cannot be instantiated.

+* All the members of a static class must be static; otherwise the compiler will give an error.

+* A static class cannot contain instance members and constructors.

+* Static classes are sealed class and therefor Static Members in Non-static Class cannot be inherited and cannot inherit from other classes.

+* Static class members can be accessed using ClassName.MemberName.

+* A static class remains in memory for the lifetime of the application domain in which your program resides.

+**Static Members in Non-static Class**

+The normal class (non-static class) can contain one or more static methods, fields, properties etc.

+It is more practical to define a non-static class with some static members, than to declare an entire class as static.

+**Static Fields**

+Static fields of a non-static class is shared across all the instances.
+So, changes done by one instance would reflect in others.

+**Static Method**

+Static methods *can be called without creating an object*.
+You cannot call static methods using an object of the non-static class.

+The static methods *can only call other static methods and access static members*.
+You cannot access non-static members of the class in the static methods.

+**Static Constructor**

+A non-static class can contain a parameterless static constructor.
+It can be defined with the static keyword and without access modifiers like public, private, and protected.

+The static constructor is called only once whenever the static method is used or creating an instance for the first time.

+A static constructor can only access static members.
+It cannot contain or access instance members.

 ****************
 Anonymous Method
 ****************